Skip to navigation Skip to content

 There are a few ways to find your reading lists via the library.

-Go to the ‘Get textbooks’ page
+Go to the ‘Find textbooks’ page

-If you want to quickly see if the prescribed and recommended textbooks are live for your course, search for your unit code on the ‘Get textbooks’ page.
-You can find the Get textbooks page on the library home page and under the Skills for study menu.
+If you want to quickly see if the prescribed and recommended textbooks are live for your course, search for your unit code on the Find textbooks page.
+You can find this on the library home page and under the ‘Skills for study’ menu.

-Even if there are textbooks listed on the ‘Get textbooks’ page, we recommend checking your reading list for extra details as there may be required and/or recommended reading from a range of sources each week.
+Even if there are textbooks listed on the ‘Find textbooks’ page, we recommend checking your reading list for extra details as there may be required and/or recommended reading from a range of sources each week.
 If your prescribed textbook is only available in print or as a limited e-book license, your reading list might also contain at least one digitised chapter from this book.

 Access your unit reading list